Helicopter crash on high-rise building in New York City leaves at least 1 dead, officials say

 NEW YORK – At least one person was killed after a helicopter made a "crash landing" on the roof of a high-rise building in New York City on Monday, sparking a massive emergency response, officials said.

 The New York Police Department said preliminary information shows the helicopter made a "hard landing " on the roof of 787 Seventh Avenue in Midtown Manhattan and a fire has been extinguished.
-The 54-story high-rise building is located just north of the famed Times Square.
+The 54-story is located just north of the famed Times Square.

-The New York Fire Department said there is currently one fatality reported after the aicraft crash-landed on the roof.
+The New York Fire Department said there is currently one fatality reported after the aircraft crash-landed on the roof.
 It does not appear anyone else was on board when the crash occurred at around 2 p.m.

 A man who was in the building told Fox News' Shepard Smith that he was at his desk when he felt something shake.